How to involve children

 Do children have their own beliefs?

-Some will, some won’t, but it could be interesting and possibly useful to ask them.
+Some will, some won’t, but it could be interesting and useful to ask them.

 How should you involve children?

-It is perhaps less usual for boys, especially teenage boys, to want to be involved in planning, or in carrying out a funeral for someone close.
-But it is still important for them to feel included.
-You might ask – “If you were involved, what might you like to do for ………?” and to keep checking back with them in case they change their minds.
+It is important for children of all ages to feel included.
+You might ask, “If you were involved, what might you like to do for…?” and to keep checking back with them in case they change their minds.

 Some might feel more comfortable if one of their good friends is able to go with them, or to wait outside, or sit together during the funeral.
 Model any family meetings on a ‘normal’ family gathering or special occasion – your family’s way of getting together.

-There are many creative ways of children being involved in a funeral.
+There are many creative ways for children to be involved in a funeral.